iZackk26/Extended-Reality/main.md

-The integration of digital technologies has leading a new paradigm shift in teaching methods, for example in augmented reality and mixed reality has a potential to transform the medical education, why? because with this kind of technology people can learn the procedures, surgical planning and guidance.
+The integration of digital technologies has leading a new paradigm shift in teaching methods, for example in augmented reality and mixed reality has a potential to transform the medical education, using this  technology people can learn the procedures, surgical planning and guidance.

 The review of 26 studies that used augmented reality and mixed reality in medical education, found that VR and XR can improve in the training of